taunsquared/taunsquared.github.io/_pages/about-me.md

 Hi! ^.^

 My name is Danbee (단비), which in Korean means (literally) "sweet rain" and (idiomatically) "the first rain after a drought".
-I'm a neuroscientist, teacher, and comic book author who spends a lot of time thinking about education, permaculture, circus, and humane living.
+I'm a field neuroscientist and comic book author who spends a lot of time thinking about creative learning experiences, decolonisation, capoeira, circus, and cuttlefish.
 I love being in the wilderness, especially in the mountains and by the sea. <br/>

 I believe art has an important role in organising and building knowledge, as a tool for helping experts across specialities collaborate and share insights.
 I got hooked on the neuroscience of storytelling while co-writing and choreographing an original musical called <a href="https://hackpunttool.com/">Hack, Punt, Tool</a> (you can watch the <a href="https://youtu.be/IPpqXyo4jhM">2017 production on YouTube</a>).
 Since then I've written and performed a set of [original "science songs"](/brainplay/2017-09-14-Pilot-Data-Aronauts-EP/), created an [interactive aquarium exhibit](http://www.everymind.online/SurprisingMinds/) that collected neuroscience data from over 20,000 participants, and wrote and published a science fiction graphic novel called [*The First VIRS*](/VIRS).
 My dream future is to train and play as a musician, capoeirista, and [VIRS (vigilante intergalactic roustabout scholar)](/projects/2018/02/28/VIRS-principles/). <br/>